pmahnke/mahnke-cocktails/recipe/hugo_spritz.md

 stars: 0
 base_spirits: "Elderflower Liqueur, Prosecco"
 youtube: "BUb54paVf0s"
+description: "A refreshing and floral modern spritz from Italy, combining elderflower liqueur with prosecco and mint."
 excerpt: |
   The Hugo Spritz is a refreshing and easy-to-make cocktail that originated in South Tyrol, Italy.
 It's a light and floral drink, perfect for sipping on a warm day.
 ---